 The baby wakes too early, the kids are sick, the house is a wreck, and a neighbor has a need.
-The busy chaos of life seems to swirl in our heads and finding time to be still and quiet seems impossible.
+The chaos of life swirls in our heads making it seem impossible to find time to be still and listen to God.

 Some days are just that way–it’s the free-for-all frustration zone.
 We all have them.

 God knows our schedules, challenges, and motivations better than we do.
 He doesn’t need our excuses, because He knows and He cares.
 He knows our hearts.

 I’m learning to trust Him with the process of spiritual growth, rather than feeling like it is all dependent on doing all the “right” things.
 Pray, read my Bible, memorize a verse, obey, keep a good attitude… These are few of the things that make that list in my head.

 Grace is letting go of the feeling that we have to earn God’s approval with our religious behavior.
 His love and acceptance isn’t dependent on how well we perform the Christian life, but this can be a hard mindset to shake.
 It sneaks in the back door of my thoughts on those days I feel distant and disconnected with my Father.

 If you would be more regular with your Quiet Time, if you had more faith when you pray… These are thoughts that lurk in the corners of my mind–out of sight, but easily heard.
 Have you had these thoughts?